Top 10 Places in Sydney to Take Kids on Rainy Days

 1. City of Sydney Pools

-When it's bucketing down with rain—what better than a trip to an indoor pool?
+When it's bucketing down with rain but humidity is high, what better way to spend the day than a trip to an indoor pool!
 Kids will love burning off some energy, moving their bodies, and enjoying a whole lot of splashing fun.

-The City of Sydney operates six world-class aquatic leisure centers.
-You can take your pick from Prince Alfred Park Pool in Surry Hills, Ian Thorpe Aquatic Centre in Ultimo, Andrew Boy Charlton Pool at The Domain, Victoria Park Pool in Camperdown, Cook + Phillip Park Pool in Sydney City and the all-new Gunyama Park Aquatic and Recreation Centre in Zetland.
-Both Ian Thorpe Aquatic Centre and Cook + Phillip Park Pool offer indoor facilities, as well as a wave machine at the latter!
+City of Sydney operates six world-class aquatic leisure centres, and Ian Thorpe Aquatic Centre in Ultimo, Cook + Phillip Park Pool in Sydney city and the all-new Gunyama Park Aquatic and Recreation Centre in Zetland offer indoor facilities!

 2. Trampoline Parks